KmolYuan/Pyslvs-UI/docs/io.md

 + Configuration collections
 + Dimensional synthesis results

-These data called "workbook" or "Pyslvs project" in the UI.
+These data called "project" or "Pyslvs project" in the UI.

 ## Features of Formats